This site too slow? Try a mirror -- Subscribe to the Guide -- Find artist:

 Type of music generally:

-Beautiful, fierce experimental contemporary folk with a Celtic flavour and occasional traditional songs.
+Beautiful, fierce experimental contemporary folk with occasional traditional songs and a Celtic flavour in her early work and later an industrial flavour.

 Status: